-1. Evaluation
+2. Evaluation

 - a.
-Include phase two (2) of the evaluation plan (see RFP on Evaluation Plan for details) along with a comprehensive evaluation of the entire project. - b.
+Include phase two (2) of the evaluation plan (see RFP on Evaluation Plan for details). - b.
 Please describe the major activity outcome(s).
 The specific and measurable project objectives and outcomes submitted in the approved proposal should be restated in this section.
-Then this section should state if each project objective and outcome was partially met, met or not met.
+Then this section should state if each project objective and outcome was partially met, met or not met depending on the phase of the project.
 If the project objective/intended outcome was not met, explain why.
 An example has been provided below.